-On pure numbers, the Apple Watch Series 6, Apple hasn't budged from the same 18 hours it promised on the first Watch.
+On pure numbers, the Apple Watch Series 8 and SE, Apple hasn't budged from the same 18 hours it promised on the first Watch.
 So that's essentially a day's use and maybe a night's sleep.
 Though in our experience, it can get you 36 hours with some GPS tracking in use.

 If you do use it to track sleep, then you might be prompted to give it a charge before going to bed to make sure you don't wake up with a blank screen.
 Apple's charging will get you from 0-100% in 90 minutes.

-On the Venu 2, you're getting bigger numbers across the board.
-It can offer up to 10 days in smartwatch mode, 7 hours when using GPS tracking and music streaming, 19 hours of GPS battery life and 11 days in a more basic battery saver mode.
+On Venu 2, you're getting bigger numbers across the board.
+It can offer up to 10 days in smartwatch mode, 7 hours when using GPS tracking and music streaming, 19 hours of GPS battery life, and 11 days in a more basic battery-saver mode.

-The Garmin is clearly the winner in this department whichever way you slice it.
+Winner: The Garmin is the winner in this department whichever way you slice it.

-So we've established that these are two great smartwatch options for iPhone users and we think there's some clear reasons why you'd go for one over the other.
+So we've established that these are two great smartwatch options for iPhone users and we think there are some clear reasons why you'd go for one over the other.

 Choose the Apple Watch if:

-The Apple Watch (both Series 6 and SE) offer a classier look and a much slicker experience.
-The screen is nicer, and there are way more third party bands too, which just makes it a little more enjoyable to wear.
+The Apple Watch offers a classier look and a much slicker experience, regardless of whether you choose the Series 8 or SE.
+The screen is nicer, and there are way more third-party bands too, which just makes it a little more enjoyable to wear.